Kwak-Jin/IAIA/Project/Robot Automation/RobotAutomation.md

 ### Further works

-1. For further improvements of the collaborative robot, robot must behavior in uniform movements.
+1. Robot movements optimization is required.
 The inverse kinematic may have several solutions and further work is to get the optimal movement in 6 DOF system.
 2. UI(e.g. button for selection of games, better GUI for updating current status) may provide convenience for users.
 3. Upgrade on computing source is mandatory for full automation.
 Microcontroller unit with OS(e.g. Jetson Nano) can replace laptop.
 4. The robot behaves in the promised coordinates.
 If the game board is not fixed at the designated place, it will place a stone in a wrong grid or position.
 For further application, calibration of game board position is considered.